myTNB

 The implementation of ICPT, which occurs every 6 months, would reflect the actual costs in tariff in the form of rebate or surcharge.
 Furthermore, the impact of ICPT implementation is neutral on TNB and will not have any effect on its business operations and financial position.

-Imbalance Cost Pass Through (ICPT) formula = Total kWh Consumption x ICPT Rate (sen/kWh).
+Imbalance Cost Pass Through (ICPT) formula = Total kWh Consumption x ICPT Rate (RM/kWh).

 ICPT charge